PraxTube/chess-ai/README.md

 you don't know how to do this, then you can simply run `git clone git@github.com:PraxTube/chess-ai.git` and then follow the steps above to set it up.

+### Adding a Pull Request

+In order to make changes you will need to work on your own [branch](https://git-scm.com/docs/git-branch).
+Once you created your local branch, you can [push it to github](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository).
+When every task is completed, you can [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+This will get reviewed and after potentially having to fix some issues, your branch will get merged in the master branch.

 ### Conventions